Here’s another article dug up from the back end of the website as I got the new website ready.

 The Warrior Horses

 Orion is a Friesian.
-He is from a long line of war horses who have been bred for hundreds if not thousands of years for their ability to keep doing whatever they were trained for, even when they were terrified.
-I can almost see them now, battle lines of war horses, moving forwards through the noise and the cannon fire and the smoke – afraid, but using those massive chests to just barge through whatever was in the way.
+He comes from a long line of war horses who have been bred for hundreds if not thousands of years for their ability to keep doing whatever they were trained for, even when they were terrified.
+I can almost see them now, battle lines of war horses, pushing forwards through the noise and the cannon fire and the smoke – afraid, but using those massive chests to just barge through whatever was in the way.
 This was such a useful trait in a war horse that they selectively bred for it.

 Note to owners of pushy horses – it’s not just war horses, ALL the breeds that used to be carriage horses were bred the same way, for their ability to keep pushing forward even when they were afraid or confused.
 It was what made them good at their jobs.